robertoragno/robertoragno.github.io/_pages/cv.md

 # Field experience

--   **2021**, **2022**, and **2024**.
+-   **2021**, **2022**, **2024**, and **2025**.
 ArchaeoSipontum.
 Joint project: *University of Bari* and *University of Foggia*.

     -   In addition to my responsibilities related to excavation tasks, I was involved in the supervision of students, the documentation of stratigraphic activities, the classification of pottery, the provision of tutoring, and the organisation of post-excavation activities.
-In 2024, I coordinated the *Northern Apulia Coastal Survey* in the vicinity of the site and curated the post-survey statistical analyses.
+In 2024 and 2025, I coordinated the *Northern Apulia Coastal Survey* in the vicinity of the site and curated the post-survey statistical analyses.

 -   **2019**.
 Biomolecular Archaeology Lab. *University College London*.